becacabe2002/digibuddy-android-app/README.md

     - Device usage (hours per day).
     - Notification frequency.
     - Number of phone unlocks.
-- **Interactive Dashboard**: Visualize your progress over time with dynamic charts for stress levels and device usage history.
+- **Historical Dashboard**: Visualize your progress over time with charts for stress levels and device usage history.
 - **Personalized Recommendations**: Receive actionable advice based on your logged data and pre-defined well-being rules.
 - **Offline First**: Uses local storage (Room Database) to ensure your data is always accessible and private.